These settings allow you to customize the file status colors on a per color scheme basis.

 There you can override the File Status Colors from the IntelliJ/Darcula color scheme to the ones specified by the color scheme.

-Here’s an explanation of the file statuses:
+Here’s an explanation of the file status, and their default color:

 |Added||#C3E88D (green)||New file added to the repository in active changelist|